gohugoio/hugo/docs/content/en/hosting-and-deployment/hugo-deploy.md

 # See https://golang.org/pkg/regexp/syntax/ for pattern syntax.
 # Pattern searching is stopped on first match.
+# This is not affected by stripIndexHTML, above.
 pattern = "<FILL ME IN>"

 # If true, Hugo will gzip the file before uploading it to the bucket.